The Science of Minimalist Shoes: Rehabilitation Benefits Unveiled

 Is A Zero Drop Shoe Best?

-The “drop” is height difference between the heel and the forefoot.
-“Minimal” is considered 0-4 millimeters, moderate drop is around 6-8 millimeters, and anything above that is mazimialist while anything over an inch (25.4 millimeters) is considered a high heel.
+The “drop” is the height difference between the heel and the forefoot.
+“Minimal” is considered 0-4 millimeters, “moderate” drop is around 6-8 millimeters.
+Anything above that is “maximalist” while shoes with a drop over an inch (25.4 millimeters) are considered a high heel.

 “Best” is relative and will depend on a variety of factors.
 If you’ve been wearing shoes with a high drop your whole life you may not have the range to effectively wear zero drops and opting for a more moderate shoe might be more suitable.
 When it comes to performance,, such as running, some drop seems to be effective as the world’s fastest marathoners tend to have some drop in their shoes.
 If you’re transitioning from conventional shoes to minimalist I’d recommend a “step down” shoe with some drop in it.